 Ever since October 2015 it has been illegal to smoke inside a car if any passenger is under the age of 18.
 The responsibility falls on the driver to ensure nobody is smoking if the car contains children as they are deemed responsible for all passenger’s actions.

 Having A Dirty Number Plate

 When you are on the road your number plate must be clearly visible at all times.
 If you’ve been driving down country lanes and your car has a nice fresh coating of mud, your number plate may be too dirty to read.
 If so, then you’re breaking the law.
 Always make sure you clean off any dirt that builds up on it.

-If you are buying a used car then make sure you are up to date with all the rules on what you can and cannot do when driving.
+If you are currently doing a used car search then make sure you are up to date with all the rules on what you can and cannot do when driving.